savajapurva/ResortP/README.md

 REACT_APP_API_ACCESS_TOKEN=YOUR_ACCESS_TOKEN
 ```

-To access your data from contentful, you need to add all your fields and data to the content model.
+To access your data from contentful, you need to add all your fields and data to the content model that you need to create at the dashboard.
 Kindly, refer to the below snapshot of my dashboard.

 <img src="img/d.png">